 Under the Company's MTIP, certain components of executive incentive compensation are awarded in the form of PSUs.
-The amount of MTIP incentive compensation awarded as PSUs for senior management is at the discretion of the CEO, except for the CEO, CFO and the Senior Vice-President, Corporate Development and General Counsel, which are issued at the discretion of the Corporate Governance Committee.
-The number of PSUs so awarded is calculated by dividing the monetary value of the award by the average closing share price of the Company's Common Shares on the five days preceding, the day of and the four days following the grant date.
+The amount of MTIP incentive compensation awarded as PSUs for senior management is at the discretion of the CEO, except for the CEO, Executive Vice-President and CFO, the Executive Vice-President, Strategy and Business Development, and the Executive Vice-President, Operations and Technical, which are issued at the discretion of the Corporate Governance Committee.
+The number of PSUs so awarded is calculated by dividing the monetary value of the award by the average closing share price of the Common Shares on the five days preceding, the day of and the four days following, the grant date.
 The PSUs vest on the third anniversary of the date of award and are paid out in cash based on the average closing share price on the five days preceding, the day of and the four days following the vesting date.
 Performance of the Common Shares over the vesting period will determine the ultimate pay-out under this plan.
 During the period prior to vesting, the PSUs will accrue dividends in the form of additional PSUs.
-The number of dividend PSUs to be issued will be based on the cash dividends attributable to the number of PSUs held by the executive divided by the average closing share price of Common Shares of the Company for the five days preceding, the day of and the four days following the date of payment of the cash dividend on Common Shares.
+The number of dividend PSUs to be issued will be based on the cash dividends attributable to the number of PSUs held by the executive divided by the average closing share price of Common Shares of the Company for the five days preceding, the day of and the four days following, the date of payment of the cash dividend on Common Shares.